How Often Should a Sump Pump Run? Get it Right!

 Whenever you notice that your sump pump is acting up, treating the issue immediately is essential.
 If not, you could be jeopardizing your basement and home.
 Here is a list of commonly broken parts that lead to the sump pump running constantly.

 Should my sump pump constantly run during heavy rainfall?

 Sump pumps should run whenever excess water builds up in the pit.
 This is most likely to happen during heavy rain.
-As a result, it is completely normal for your sump pump to run constantly during heavy rainfall.
+As a result, it is normal for your sump pump to run constantly during heavy rainfall.
 This ensures that the water is being effectively pumped out of your home.

-You should be worried that the only time you should be worried is if the sump pump is running whenever there is no water in the pit.
 During heavy rainfall, water will often seep into the home, causing it to build up in the pit.
 This can cause your sump pump to run constantly, even for a couple of days, until the water is gone.